Taliban claim control of Panjshir, opposition says resistance will continue - Up News Info

 Western powers say they are prepared to engage with the Taliban and send humanitarian aid to people displaced by drought and war, but that formal recognition and broader economic assistance will depend on action, not just promises, to safeguard human rights.

-(Reporting by Reuters bureaus; Writing by Raju Gopalakrishnan; Editing by Clarence Fernandez, Simon Cameron-Moore, Angus MacSwan, Peter Graff)
+(Reporting by Reuters bureaus; Writing by Raju Gopalakrishnan and James Oliphant; Editing by Clarence Fernandez, Simon Cameron-Moore, Angus MacSwan, Peter Graff)

 Advertisement